Vini2/phables/README.md

 ## Dependencies

 `phables` uses the following packages.
+These are already included in setup files.
 * python-igraph
 * biopython
 * networkx